 The purpose is to offer a stay for a limited period that can offer peace and quiet to enable concentration on a piece of writing.

-Stipend amount is SEK 8,000, excluding the rental cost paid by the Foundation.
+Villa Martinson, May.
+The stipend amount is SEK 10,000, excluding the rental cost paid by the Foundation.
 The apartment made available to the stipend holder is completely renovated.

 About Villa Martinson